 - broad concepts of general and marine biology including familiarity with the literature.

 The student is responsible for scheduling the defense with the faculty involved.
 A student who fails the defense may repeat it once after an interval of four months or more.
-If a student fails the second defense, he or she will be terminated from the program.
+If a student fails the second defense, the student will be terminated from the program.

 Implementation of the Thesis Proposal and the production of a rough draft of the thesis submitted to the graduate committee of the student for initial editing and comment.
 A course section will be created for the student to enroll.

 Thesis students must submit a completed proposal for their thesis project.
 A course section will be created for the student to enroll.
 Upon successful completion and submission of the proposal signed by the graduate committee of the student, students may then register for MARB 5393 - Thesis Research.
 If course is not completed by end of the semester, a grade of "IP" will be awarded.
 An "IP" is a permanent, non-punitive, grade notation.
 In order to receive a qualitative grade the student must enroll in this course in a subsequent semester.

 Implementation of the Thesis Proposal, and the production of a rough draft of the thesis submitted to the graduate committee of the student for initial editing and comment.
 A course section will be created for the student to enroll.
 If course is not completed by end of the semester, a grade of "IP" will be awarded.
 An "IP" is a permanent, non-punitive, grade notation.
 In order to receive a qualitative grade the student must enroll in this course in a subsequent semester.

 Prerequisite: MARB 5392.